 If one works to be more conscious when forming the programme, by making it immediately after the morning preparation, then the form of the programme will possess the virtue of connecting the two states to actualise a new state, not so high, perhaps, as that of the preparation, but equally valuable for being actualised in the midst of ordinary life.
 Time and again in the groups, we would say to the Adies that we had come to a special state in the preparation, but had lost it when the preparation ended.
 Time and again, they said, this is lawful.
 We cannot have that state in life, but we can have its influence.

 (a) Commence with relaxing, becoming conscious of sensation and feeling, and so coming to a more collected state.
 That is, commence with the preparation as it was taught by Gurdjieff.
-For the preparation, see the many references to in the book George Adie: A Gurdjieff Pupil in Australia, found in the index (the book is available from bythewaybooks.com), and my article “The Readiness is All: Gurdjieff’s Art of the ‘Preparation’”, Religion and the Arts, (2017) 21, 40-69.
-As Mrs Adie said, if I do not constructively use the energy made available to me in my morning preparation, it may involve and disharmonise another centre’s work (e.g. make me arrogant, feed illusions about myself, etc.)
+For the preparation, see the many references to in the book George Adie: A Gurdjieff Pupil in Australia, found in the index (the book is available from bythewaybooks.com), and my article “The Readiness is All: Gurdjieff’s Art of the ‘Preparation’”, Religion and the Arts, (2017) 21, 40-69 (now superseded by my book Gurdjieff: Mysticism …) As Mrs Adie said, if I do not constructively use the energy made available to me in my morning preparation, it may involve and disharmonise another centre’s work (e.g. make me arrogant, feed illusions about myself, etc.)

 (b) The programme should be simple in the sense of clear and unconditional, but within those parameters, it can be more or less developed.
 For example, an easy one would be that at 9.00a.m., 12 noon and 3.00p.m., I come to myself (with sensation and feeling) whatever I am doing, and affirm internally “I Am” (see Gurdjieff at p.147 of Transcripts … Wartime Meetings: “At each of the three hours, you absolutely must remember yourself.
 You enter into yourself; you feel that you exist with all your presence, and this – this is your task”).
 A harder one might that when I meet James this afternoon, I try and be present to the tone of my voice as we speak.
 Then, the easier one can be filled in, as it were, so that I make that affirmation at 9, 12 and 3, and between 9 and 3 I am observing the gestures I make with my arms and hands when speaking to someone else.
 The programme will also ideally include a few minutes in the evening, before retiring, but also before I am too tired to do anything but collapse into bed.

 (c) It can be helpful to represent to oneself, in the morning, the picture of myself fulfilling the task later in the day.
-This type of visualisation can include sensation and feeling, however, those who have not learned from someone who has been able to actualise this, and has had the chance to bring their observations and receive comments, may find it impossible to grasp just what is meant by visualisation including sensation and feeling.
+This type of visualisation can include sensation and feeling.
+However, those who have not learned from someone who has been able to actualise this, and who have had the chance to bring their observations and receive comments, may find it impossible to grasp just what is meant by visualisation including sensation and feeling.
 But visualisation is never a substitute for remembering myself: rather, I must remember myself all the more, or else the exercise will be fantasy.

 (f) Follow this programme is a task and a service.
 This means valuing it, and not being disappointed if I do not immediately obtain palpable results.
 The results may be accruing at a more subtle level than I am aware of.